 - Withdrawals for non-medical and non-qualified medical expenses are subject to a 20% tax penalty.

-- You may have to pay fees, such as maintenance fees, for your account.
+- Unlike flexible spending accounts, you may have to pay fees, such as maintenance fees, for your account.

 - You need an eligible HDHP to qualify.